-Exploring the application of controlled systems in a local context will be completed within a threeweek period.
+Engineering in action will be completed within a three-week period.
 In this Classroom-Based Assessment, students will engage in, and document the four areas of activity in their learning logs which contribute to the generation of their evidence of learning and achievement:

-- 1. research and analysis - 2. function - 3. evaluating their Classroom-Based Assessment - 4. communicating their Classroom-Based Assessment.
+- 1. research and analysis - 2. engineering principles - 3. evaluating their Classroom-Based Assessment - 4. communicating their Classroom-Based Assessment.